 About Me

 My name is Xi Wang (王溪).
-I am a Ph.D. candidate in Operational Research and Cybernetic, at the Academy of Mathematics and Systems Science, Chinese Academy of Sciences, under the supervision of Professor Yiguang Hong.
-Prior to this, I obtained Bachelor’s degree in Mathematics and Applied Mathematics from the University of Chinese Academy of Sciences in 2018.
-I am now a visiting student at the Australian Centre for Field Robotics, University of Sydney, under the supervision of Associate Professor Guodong Shi.
+I am now a Postdoctoral Research Assistant EE&T, University of New South Wales, under the supervision of Professor Victor Solo.
+Prior to this, I obtained Bachelor’s degree in Mathematics and Applied Mathematics from the University of Chinese Academy of Sciences in 2018, and Ph.D. degree in Operational Research and Cybernetic, at the Academy of Mathematics and Systems Science, Chinese Academy of Sciences, under the supervision of Professor Yiguang Hong.
+I was also a visiting student at the Australian Centre for Field Robotics, University of Sydney, under the supervision of Associate Professor Guodong Shi during 2022-2023.

 Research Insterest